thejchap/juniper/README.md

 ### Overview

 This is an single-page Javascript app that makes heavy use of the Web Audio API to allow visitors to create their own remixes of songs from Square Peg Round Hole's album Juniper.
+The app is built on the Ember javascript framework.

 Users can take the following actions with each sound:
 - Mute/Unmute